Apparently this ad has been banned

 What is really behind people's

-objections to this ad
+objections to this ad?
+It is

 very unlikely that it is as stated,